FHantke/brave-browser-wiki/Randomized-Response-for-Private-Advertising-Analytics.md

 * Before the answer leaves a user’s device the report will be scrambled by sending a random non-truthful answer roughly 75% of the time and sending the true answer only 1 in 4 times (the code is open source and can be inspected on [GitHub](https://github.com/brave/brave-core/blob/58d7380e3d78fc0f850ffc41e7f703a05221cc2d/components/p3a/brave_p2a_protocols.cc#L26)).
 * In addition to client-side LDP, a reverse proxy (Cloudflare Spectrum) will blind our server from user IP addresses and establish unlinkability of the randomized reports.

 The described mechanism ensures that Brave will never receive any linkable user-level data that could be revealed or analysed by Brave or a third party.

-This mechanism is only for Brave Ads and is disabled by opting out of Brave Ads and/or Brave Rewards.
+This mechanism is enabled only after opting-in to Brave Ads.

 The current set of questions is measuring the composition of ad opportunities and impressions with respect to their top-level advertising segments: _Architecture, Arts & Entertainment, Automotive, Business, Careers, Cellphones, Crypto, Education, Family & parenting, Fashion, Folklore, Food & Drink, Gaming, Health & Fitness, History, Hobbies & Interests, Home, Law, Military, Other, Personal Finance, Pets, Real-estate, Science, Sports, Technology & Computing, Travel and Weather_ (full list on [GitHub](https://github.com/brave/brave-core/blob/165c202f2d85dee42f4cdc8f6bd17af10abb2756/components/brave_ads/browser/ads_p2a.cc#L21)).